 Within the past two decades, memory foam mattresses have skyrocketed in popularity and now account for roughly 20% of beds sold.
 This quick rise to household relevance is due largely in part to the pressure relief, body contouring, and deep compression support advantages that memory foam is known to possess.
 While these qualities may seem like obvious necessities in a mattress, it’s surprising how often the competing mattress styles overlook such comforts.
 And with the technologies continuing to develop every year, the popularity of memory foam mattresses will continue to grow.

 Finding the perfect mattress for your personal needs and sleeping preferences can be a difficult thing, especially with the abundance of available mattress types available on the market.
 All it takes is a single trip to a mattress store for you to see how rarely you’re comparing apples to apples in the mattress buying process.
 Not only is there a wide range of mattress styles, firmness levels, compositions, and constructions, but there is also a large slew of popular brands and many more brands that have yet to rise in recognition.
 In addition to understanding all the types and brands of mattresses, there is an endless array of mattress ratings and websites that claim to know which memory foam mattress is the best.
 And this list is always being updated.
-New mattresses are hitting the market each year, so the mattresses you find on the 2018 market are going to vary from the ones you saw advertised in 2017.
-Because of this, the best mattresses of 2018 are likely to be different than the best mattresses of 2017, and they will be better for different reasons.
+Because of this, the best mattresses of 2019 are likely to be different than the best mattresses of 2018, and they will be better for different reasons.
 All of this can be confusing, and when it comes down to it, figuring out which mattress may or may not be best for you can be entirely overwhelming.

 However, we have come together to make the task of finding your best memory foam mattress much easier.
 Below, you will find our list of memory foam mattresses that stand out as having the best quality in various aspects, including comfort, firmness, density, and support levels.
 It is important to know which brands and which mattresses are correctly suited for your personal preferences.
 Since each mattress, like every person, is a little different than the next, a change in any one of these aspects may be the difference between a comfortable night’s sleep and an uncomfortable next day.
 Remember, there is no one-size-fits-all solution among mattresses, and it’s important that you aren’t selecting a bed based on a list of attractive features, but rather that you are first considering your personal needs, and then pairing those needs with the various qualities of a perfect mattress for you.
 Focus on the aspects that are important to you and that will provide you with the best sleeping experience.